Mental health issues are the biggest unmet need of our time. Isn't it time that we took mental health as seriously as we take physical health?

 The goals of our programs are to:

-- Significantly reduce suicide and attempted suicide in Chicago, where the CDC reports 15.5% of students seriously considered suicide in 2013
+- Significantly reduce suicide and attempted suicide - the CDC reports 15.5% of students seriously considered suicide in 2015

-- Create a supportive and nurturing school community conducive to mental wellbeing
+- Create supportive and nurturing school communities conducive to mental wellbeing

 - Create recognition that mental health is a vital part of overall wellness